isubham/netflix-local/README.md

-# Anime server
+# Netflix local

-a self-hosted Anime server for those who like to save things and watch them.
+a netflix local  for those who like to save things and watch them.

 ### Why self hosting